raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Create a shape with the Line tool
+title: Create a sprite costume using the Line tool

 ---

 Following the same method you used on the above task to make hills, you can create geometric shapes such as traingle.
 This example creates a single house in silhouette.
-Got to the **How to...** 'Multiple shapes in a sprite costume' to find out how to create a skyline of houses.

 Go to **Choose a Sprite** and select **Paint** to create a new sprite costume which in this example will be houses.